hisco/http2-debug/README.md

 With this information you will be able to see if the desired information was sent from your service.

-It's also very helpfull for HTTP2 load balancer testing.
+It's also very helpful for HTTP2 load balancer testing.
 You can use it to test kubernetes ingress / docker LB + http2.

 ## Local usage